orris27/computer_science_notes/english/writing.md

 1. waiter: how to introduce food to customers and handle complaints
 2. 教师: how to use appropriate teaching methods to arouse students' interest
 3. 有竞争力: have a competitive edge in the job market and have better career prospects
+5. 工作性质: low-paying = low salary / ncome ~ high-paying = a well-paid / decent / lucrative job, job reward, have a regular income, have a challenging job
+6. 具体工作: cleaners, waiters, bus drivers, teachers, civil servants, cashiers
+7. 失去工作: lose the job
+8. 有钱: purchase cars and apartments, reduce financial burden, increase financial burden, satisfy material demands
+9. 走出舒适区: push people beyond their comfort zones
+10. 进步: make progress

+### environment
+1. 保护环境: protect environment = preserve environment, environmental protection, ecosystem, maintain ecological balance
+2. 污染环境: contamination, environmental pollution
+3. 可持续的发展: sustainable development
+4. 技术: have advanced technology
+5. 政府: the government has invested large sums of money in environmental technology,
+6. 新能源: develop clean, renewable energy from solar, wind and water power as alternatives for fossil fuels, such as coal, oil and gas
+7. 新技术: eletric cars, improve recycling technology, convert waste into new materials, an increasing number of inventions and innovations have emerged

 ### extra
 1. **Of those bits**, **7 are** for data and **1 is** for control.